camagu/jquery-feeds/README.md

 - Removed 'libs' directory, using CDN instead
 - Renamed test files to 'index.html' and 'tests.js'
 - Revamped 'dist' banner
-- Removed lincese files, lincese links are included in the banner
+- Removed lincese files, lincese links were included in the banner
-- Moved 'dist' files to 'root'
+- Moved 'dist' files to root
-- Moved package.json to feeds.jquery.json (plugins.jquery.com compatible)
+- Moved 'package.json' to 'feeds.jquery.json' (plugins.jquery.com compatible)
 - Plugin info was tuned
 - Modified 'grunt.js' to reflect the changes